slaclab/k2eg/doc/message-format.md

 ```

 ## MSGPack serialization (msgpack)
 The msgpack serializaion use a map to represent data like a json structure.
-At level-0 there is a map where the key is the channel name and as value there is another map that contains the sublevel keys value, alarm, timeStamp, display, control, valueAlarm:
+At level-0 there is a map where the key is the pv name and as value there is another map that contains the sublevel keys value, alarm, timeStamp, display, control, valueAlarm:
 ```
-MAP( "<channel name>", MAP(
+MAP( "<pv name>", MAP(
     "value": scalar | scalar array,
     "alarm" : MAP(
         "severity":0,